thomas-bouvier/distributed-continual-learning/README.md

 ## Usage

 Parameters defined in the `config.yaml` override CLI parameters.
-However, values for `agent_config`, `model_config`, `tasksets_config` will be concatenated with those defined by CLI, instead of override them ;
+However, values for `backbone_config`, `buffer_config`, `tasksets_config` will be concatenated with those defined by CLI, instead of override them ;

 Values for `optimizer_regime` will override regimes defined by `models/` in Python.